OneNoteDev/OneNoteClassNotebookAPISamplePowerShell/README.md

 ```
 	POST https://www.onenote.com/api/v1.0/users/<teacher_id>/notes/classnotebooks
 ```
-where <teacher_id> is the Office 365 login name of the teacher you wish to create a class notebook for.
+where &lt;teacher_id&gt; is the Office 365 login name of the teacher you wish to create a class notebook for.

 Finally, note that Office 365 does not grant IT administrators read or write access to the OneDrive of teachers by default.
 Before creating class notebooks for teachers, check that you have read and write access to their OneDrive.